 DataBank is a portfolio company sponsored by DBH and invested in by its founders, including Mr. Ganzi, Benjamin Jenkins, the Chairman of the Company's digital realty platform, and other senior professionals alongside institutional partners.
 In addition, DBH principals, including Mr. Ganzi and Mr. Jenkins, received incentive stock units in DataBank.
 In connection with the Company's acquisition in December 2019 of interests in DataBank from third parties, Mr. Ganzi, Mr. Jenkins and other senior DBH professionals retained their direct investments in DataBank and Mr. Ganzi and Mr. Jenkins entered into voting agreements with the Company, which provide the Company with majority voting power over DataBank's board.
 The Company took a series of steps to mitigate any resulting conflicts in the transaction.
 In particular, in addition to the Company receiving a fairness opinion on its purchase price from a nationally recognized third party valuation firm, the third party sellers reduced the Company's purchase price by approximately \$3.1 million, the implied value of Messrs.
-Ganzi and Jenkins' incentive units to Colony in exchange for OP units, with a value of \$3.1 million, which are subject to a multi-year lock-up.
+Ganzi and Jenkins' incentive units allocable to the DataBank stake acquired by the Company.
+Further, Messrs.
+Ganzi and Jenkins contributed certain of their incentive units to Colony in exchange for OP units, with a value of \$3.1 million, which are subject to a multi-year lock-up.
 The net effect is that Colony will not be subject to any carried interest payments to Messrs.
 Ganzi or Jenkins with respect to Colony's investment in DataBank.
 In addition, the DataBank transaction was approved by the Company's board of directors.